martes, 28 de agosto de 2001

 Vicente Romero Redondo)

-I ripped off your dress with malice
+I tore away your dress with malice,

 quench that thirst with caress.

-permeated my skin like the flame
+clung to my skin like a flame

-I held on to your childhood hips
+I held your youthful hips

-with the same violence of a cyclone
+with the violence of a cyclone,

-and it broke into your body every time
+and entered your body each time

 And the rain ceased in the dark,

-the moon appeared behind the sky ...
+the moon appeared across the sky;

-there was no evidence of evil
+no evidence of evil remained

-except for a dress on the floor.
+except a dress upon the floor.

 sábado, 18 de agosto de 2001